ManuelSanchezUribe/ManuelSanchezUribe.github.io/README.md

 - Higher-order finite element methods for elliptic problems with interfaces.
 J Guzmán, MA Sánchez, M Sarkis.
 ESAIM: Mathematical Modelling and Numerical Analysis 50 (5), 1561-1583
 - Computing the Bezier control points of the Lagrangian interpolant in arbitrary dimension.
 M Ainsworth, MA Sánchez.
 SIAM Journal on Scientific Computing 38 (3), A1682-A1700
 - On the accuracy of finite element approximations to a class of interface problems.
 J Guzmán, M Sánchez, M Sarkis.
 Mathematics of Computation 85 (301), 2071-2098
-- Max-norm stability of low order Taylor–Hood elements in three dimensions.
-J Guzmán, MA Sánchez.
-Journal of Scientific Computing 65 (2), 598-621
+* Johnny Guzmán and Manuel A. Sánchez.
+Max-norm stability of low order Taylor–Hood elements in three dimensions. *Journal of Scientific Computing*.
+65 (2): 598-621, 2015.
-- Pseudostress-based mixed finite element methods for the Stokes problem in Rn with Dirichlet boundary conditions.
-I: A priori error analysis.
-GN Gatica, A Márquez, MA Sánchez.
-Communications in Computational Physics 12 (1), 109
+* Gabriel N. Gatica, Antonio Márquez, and Manuel A. Sánchez.
+Pseudostress-based mixed finite element methods for the Stokes problem in $\mathbb R^n$ with Dirichlet boundary conditions.
+I: A priori error analysis. *Communications in Computational Physics*, 12 (1): 109-134, 2012.
-2. A priori and a posteriori error analyses of a velocity-pseudostress formulation for a class of quasi-Newtonian Stokes flows.
-GN Gatica, A Márquez, MA Sánchez.
-Computer Methods in Applied Mechanics and Engineering 200 (17-20), 1619-1636
+* Gabriel N. Gatica, Antonio Márquez, and Manuel A. Sánchez.
+A priori and a posteriori error analyses of a velocity-pseudostress formulation for a class of quasi-Newtonian Stokes flows. *Computer Methods in Applied Mechanics and Engineering*.
+200 (17-20): 1619-1636, 2011.
-1. Analysis of a velocity–pressure–pseudostress formulation for the stationary Stokes equations.
-GN Gatica, A Márquez, MA Sánchez.
-Computer Methods in Applied Mechanics and Engineering 199 (17-20), 1064-1079
+* Gabriel N. Gatica, Antonio Márquez, and Manuel A. Sánchez.
+Analysis of a velocity–pressure–pseudostress formulation for the stationary Stokes equations. *Computer Methods in Applied Mechanics and Engineering*, 199 (17-20): 1064-1079, 2010.

 ### Students